-Seven teams of men's and women's intercollegiate sports are offered at RVC.
-The Golden Eagles compete in NJCAA Division III in men's and women's basketball, men's and women's soccer, women's softball and volleyball, and men's baseball.
-Many of the teams have enjoyed national prominence in recent years.
-RVC's rich athletic history includes over 160 All-Americans and 19 national championships.
-(See more about RVC's Athletics on page 34 or go to: RVCSports.com)
+Nine teams of men's and women's intercollegiate sports are offered at RVC.
+The Golden Eagles compete in National Junior College Athletic Association (NJCAA) Division III in men's and women's basketball, men's and women's soccer, men's and women's bowling, women's softball and volleyball, and men's baseball.
+Many of our teams have enjoyed national prominence in recent years.
+RVC's rich athletic history includes over 170 All-Americans and 20 national championships.
+(See more about RVC's Athletics on pages 12, 36, and 52 or go to: RVCSports.com.)